Email us at: KHRCA@qcc.cuny.edu

 In the Land of the Shahs: Jewish Lives in Persia/Iran

-Come see our newest exhibition documenting the rich history of the Jews of Persia/Iran.
+Exhibition documenting the rich history of the Jews of Persia/Iran.
 The exhibit focuses extensively on World War II, the golden period under the last Shah, the Islamic revolution, and recent struggles of Jews with antisemitism and Holocaust denial.
 Curated and research by Rabbi Isidoro Aizenberg and was produced with the involvement of the local Iranian/Persian community and scholars.
 It contains ver 43 historic, archival, and modern day imaes that help to tell this unique story.

 Art As Conscience/ REMEMBER!